pravatbhusal/mad-android-lectures/Lecture4/README.md

 own life cycle and behaviors, and you can combine multiple fragments within a parent Activity to build a multi-pane UI.

-THe ```HelloWorldFragment.java``` file is an example of the Java code for a fragment.
+The ```HelloWorldFragment.java``` file is an example of the Java code for a fragment.
 Unlike a typical Activity, a Fragment will extend the "Fragment" class to denote that it's a fragment.
 The
 ```fragment_hello_world.xml``` file is the XML layout for the ```HelloWorldFragment.java``` class.